 As I get ready to retire from CORE in late December, I have been looking back at all of those who guided us along the way.
 CORE started inside an education, public policy think tank because of the willingness and vision of my then boss, Paul Berman.
 He, in turn, was urged by Marion Joseph, a grandmother with political acumen and a former California state board of education member, who saw the damage being done to children in California who were not learning to read.
-Bill Honig, California’s former superintendent, Anne Cunningham, Sheila Mandel, and Ruth Nathan and I took a leap in 1995 and decided to create what was first called the Consortium on Reading Excellence (CORE).
+Bill Honig, California’s former superintendent, Anne Cunningham, Sheila Mandel, and Ruth Nathan and I took a leap in 1995 and decided to create what was first called CORE.
 We knew that a strong body of research existed, then over 30 years’ worth, but it had not made its way into the field.
 California’s reading scores were awful and whole language was the main approach.

 So, with the help of Joe Torgesen, Ed Kame’enui, Doug Carnine, Louisa Moats, Barbara Foorman, John Shefelbine, Shane Templeton, and later Isabel Beck, we launched CORE.
 These experts placed their faith in us because they wanted the knowledge to move from the research field into teaching practice.
 Our current Advisory Board members, Scott Baker, Elsa Cárdenas-Hagen, David Chard, Steve Dykstra, Sherril English, Claude Goldenberg, Zaretta Hammond, Michelle Hosp, Ed Kame’enui, Rick Miller, Louisa Moats, Mark Shinn, and Shane Templeton, continue to guide us and keep us on the straight path.
 We miss our dear friend, colleague, and my shoe-shopping companion Phyllis C. Hunter, who first spoke about Reading as a Civil right.
 But there have always been others to whom we have gone for advice: Anita Archer, Alice Furry, David Kilpatrick, Reid Lyon, Louise Spear-Swerling, and Tim Shanahan.
 Because we are an organization that bases the work we do in literacy and math on research, evidence guides us and so we rest on the shoulders of these giants.